The Story of Soul Witness

 Leon Satenstein and Regina Barshak

-In 1945, a 19 year old US Army intelligence office named Leon Satenstein, witnessed the liberation of Dachau.
+In 1945, US Army intelligence office named Leon Satenstein, witnessed the liberation of Dachau.

 After the war, Leon went on to become a prominent attorney, serving in the JFK administration.
 Forever changed by what he witnessed at Dachau, Leon spent his free hours volunteering as a social worker, counseling Holocaust witnesses.